What hiring managers actually look for

 Do I need certification to work as a medical assistant?

 Legally, most states do not require certification.
 However, the vast majority of employers prefer or require CMA (AAMA), RMA (AMT), or CCMA (NHA) credentials.
-Certified MAs earn more and have better job prospects.
+Certified MAs typically have stronger job prospects, and listing the exact credential and issuing body on your resume helps you clear ATS keyword filters.

 How long should a medical assistant resume be?

 One page.
-MA resumes should be concise and focused on certifications, clinical skills, patient volume, and EHR proficiency.
-Hiring managers spend less than 10 seconds on an initial scan.
+MA resumes should be concise and focused on certifications, clinical skills like phlebotomy and EKG administration, patient intake volume, and EHR or EMR proficiency.
+Hiring managers spend only seconds on an initial scan, so put your credential and patient volume near the top.

 Should I list both clinical and administrative skills?

 Yes.
-Medical assistants are unique because they bridge both clinical and office functions.
-Listing both shows you can handle the full scope of the role, which is what most employers want.
+Medical assistants are unique because they bridge clinical work such as vital signs, specimen collection, and injection administration with administrative work such as appointment scheduling, prior authorizations, and medical coding.
+Listing both shows you can handle the full scope of the role, which is what most clinics want.

 Build your medical assistant resume now